The Lower Merion Soccer Club is the result of the merger of four small soccer

 The Fall Intramural Program also reached new participation records with 1767 kids playing.
 The Travel Team

-Program had a very successful year, a total of 5 boys teams and 4 girls teams won League Championships.
+Program had a very successful year, a total of five boys teams and four girls teams won League Championships.
 The highlight

 of this feat was the crowning of the Under 9 Hammerheads as Division One champions.
 The Hammerheads went 12-0-0,